mailund/r-programmer-blog/content/post/scoping-rules-and-nse/index.md

 ```

 ```
-## [1] -1.8023808 -0.9027141 -0.2647009 -0.4753439 -0.5578488
+## [1] -0.02098503  1.15938729  0.70591802  0.85950330 -0.28848018
 ```

 This, again, has to do with how parameters are passed as promises.
 Promises are not *just* expressions.
 For the rest of this post, just think of function arguments as passed by value *unless* we get the expressions using `substitute`.
-It isn't exactly true, but I have to leave promises for another post.
+It isn't exactly correct, but I have to leave promises for another post.
 I promise.

 ## Scopes and how to modify them